 Jingleworms the ol cowboys called them.
 We had plenty of them on one of the ranches.
-I killed 35+ in my yard, the last summer we lived there.
-They were nasty, would stand up in the grass and hunt your dog, who promptly jumped in the back of the pickup, only to have the jingleworm strike the tires.
+I killed 27 in my yard, the last summer we lived there.
+They were big & nasty, would stand up in the grass and hunt your dog, who promptly jumped in the back of the pickup, only to have the jingleworm strike the truck tires.

-Moving cows one day my horse stopped and wouldn't go forward.
-I was paying attention to the cows and not my horse.
-When I looked down, we were in a shallow wash, we were surrounded by rattlesnakes.
-Being very calm, I gently told my horse to just quietly tip toe between them and carry on with the job at hand.
-He did a great job of getting us out of harms way.
-I learned that you can wear a cowboy hat, plaid shirt, wranglers, chinks, boots, and spurs and still stand on top of a saddle horn.
+One day moving cows with the Cowman up ahead, my horse stopped and he didn't seem willing to go forward.
+I was paying attention to the Cowman & the cows in front of me and not my horse.
+I gigged him and still no response.
+We were in a shallow wash, and when I looked down I saw we were surrounded by rattlesnakes.
+Being very calm, I gently told my horse to just quietly step between them and carry on with the job at hand.
+He did so and got us out of harms way.
+And I learned that you can wear a cowboy hat, plaid shirt, wranglers, chinks, boots, and spurs and still stand tall on top of a saddle horn.